Mushroom & Asparagus Risotto

 Frequently Asked Questions

-Believe it or not, this creamy dish contains no soy, nuts, or gluten.
-And since it’s vegan, naturally it doesn’t contain allergens like eggs, dairy, or shellfish.
-Furthermore, this recipe is refined sugar free and comparatively low in fat.
+Yes, this creamy dish contains no soy, nuts, or gluten.
+And since it’s vegan, it doesn’t contain allergens like eggs, dairy, or shellfish.

 Close-up view of Mushroom and Asparagus Risotto in a white bowl with a lemon slice.